vgiselbrecht/gise-video-chat/README.md

 ## Features

 * Group video chat with no limits
+* Browser based
-* Only peer-to-perr connections
+* Only peer-to-peer connections
 * Firebase is only used for signaling
 * Screen sharing
-* Textchat with images
+* Text-Chat with images
 * Change of video and microphone source
+* Multilingual (English and German)

 ## Demo